twolodzko/gol/README.md

 helpful for me.
 While working on it, I also found the [Make a LISP][mal] repository that helped me with structuring my work.

-While building **gol** I decided to make small changes as compared to Clojure syntax, for example, I didn't write the `cons` function that prepends an element to a list, but instead, there is an `append` function, since internally I'm using Go's slices for lists.

  [sicp]: https://www.goodreads.com/book/show/43713.Structure_and_Interpretation_of_Computer_Programs
  [build-lisp]: http://buildyourownlisp.com/
  [interpreter-go]: https://interpreterbook.com/